Toothgip/Pong/README.md

 ====
 Inspired by the popular arcade game.

-Created in 2014, Currently I am trying to optimize code (Dec 2015 - Today)
+Created in 2014, recently i optimized the code (Dec 2015 - Jan 2016)

 In this game you can play different modes:
-- A survival mode: In this mode you play alone and you need of survive as long as possible against a wall
+- A survival mode: In this mode you play alone, you have to survive as long as possible in front of you a wall.
+The time that you survived is displayed during the game
 - AI mode: You play against a basic AI the first player with 5 points win
 - A versus mode: In this mode you can play against an other human player with the same rules as AI mode